In some people, the cause is not known. In others, it may happen due to:

 - Smoking, drinking alcohol, or using drugs during pregnancy

-- High-dose radiation therapy on the ovaries, uterus, or the pituitary gland during treatment of childhood cancers
+- High-dose radiation therapy on the ovaries, uterus, or the pituitary gland during childhood cancer treatment

-- Passing the fetus, placenta, and surrounding membranes through the vagina
+- Passing the fetus, placenta, and surrounding tissues through the vagina

 Early or first trimester miscarriages may only need observation.
 Medicine may be needed if there is heavy bleeding or cramping.